 In fact, the New Testament book of Hebrews goes so far as to refer to Jesus as the “perfecter” of our faith.

 “let us run with perseverance the race marked out for us, fixing our eyes on Jesus, the pioneer, and perfecter of faith.
 For the joy set before him, he endured the cross” ~Hebrews 12:1-2 (NIV)

 But how?
 How does God perfect our faith?

 FIVE THINGS GOD USES

 At Hope Church, we outline five practices that increase our faith and trust in Jesus.
 We call them the 5Gs: Gospel, Gather, Grow, Give, and Go.

 The saving work of Jesus Christ is our joy, hope, and strength.
 It is the foundation and motivation for all we do.
 As someone who trusts in the righteousness of Jesus Christ (instead of our own), we can remind ourselves that even though we are more flawed and sinful than we ever dare to believe, we are more loved and accepted than we ever dared to hope!

 Each of these, in its own unique way, builds our faith in God.
-At some point in your spiritual journey, each of these catalysts will intersect with your experiences.
+At some point in your spiritual journey, these catalysts will intersect with your experiences.

 It Isn’t What You Know